Marcano-Pannuto-ERSP/set-rtc-time/README.md

 To communicate with the RTC, use [adafruit-ampy 1.1.0](https://pypi.org/project/adafruit-ampy/).
 This is the command to upload files to the Pico: `ampy --port [PORT] put [FILENAME]`

+The RTC's CS pin needs to be connected to the RPI's GP10 pin.

 ## How to run
 Run with: